Budiman Mohd Zohdi

 Budiman bin Mohd Zohdi (born 11 March 1972) is a Malaysian politician and youth activist who served as the Member of Parliament (MP) for Sungai Besar from June 2016 and Member of the Selangor State Legislative Assembly (MLA) for Sungai Panjang from May 2013 to May 2018 respectively.
-He is a member of the United Malay National Organisation (UMNO), a c component party of the Barisan Nasional (BN) coalition.
+He is a member of the United Malay National Organisation (UMNO), a component party of the Barisan Nasional (BN) coalition.

 Personal life

 Budiman lives in Sungai Besar with his wife Norma Aida Abdullah; a Universiti Kebangsaan Malaysia lecturer and a daughter Aida Jasmin Kirana.

 Education

 After completing his Sijil Pelajaran Malaysia (Malaysian School Certificate), Budiman went to Polytechnic in Kota Baru for his Diploma in Marketing and graduated in 1992.

 He then pursue his study in bachelor's degree in Business Administration at National University of Malaysia and received his scroll in 1997.

 For the thirst of knowledge, he went to pursue his masters in University Putra Malaysia and graduated with the master's degree in Communication in 2003.

 At present, he is a Ph.D candidate in Political Science at the National University of Malaysia since 2014.

 Budiman is also a Master Trainer in Neuro-linguistic programming certificate from the prestigious NFNLP USA (Dr William Horton).